margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Wishing Well - Rough Draft ##
-Today I found a handful of coins.
+Today I found a handful of coins. <br>
-I threw them in the wishing well, and I made some wishes.
+I threw them in the wishing well, <br>
+and I made some wishes. <br>

 a penny for kindness in school <br>
 a nickel for the South to live <br>
-a quarter to wish well the people looking for change a penny for a smile on my parents' faces a nickel for my sister and brother a penny for the people's freedom a nickel for the couple's harmony a quarter for the love for a neighbor a penny for the love that fills the earth a nickel for the love that moves mountains a quarter for the hugging of two friends a penny for the love that smiles at a strangers a quarter for the love that forgives at first sight a nickel for the love that keeps people young a penny for the love that
+a quarter to wish well the people looking for change <br>
+a penny for a smile on my parents' faces <br>
+a nickel for my sister and brother <br>
+a penny for the people's freedom <br>
+a nickel for the couple's harmony <br>
+a quarter for the love for a neighbor <br>
+a penny for the love that fills the earth <br>
+a nickel for the love that moves mountains <br>
+a quarter for the hugging of two friends <br>
+a penny for the love that smiles at a strangers <br> a quarter for the love that forgives at first sight <br> a nickel for the love that keeps people young <br>
-a quarter for the love that heals an illness a penny for the love that builds bridges a nickel for the life that frees a quarter for the life that shares joy and happiness a penny for a song to sing in a mother's heart a quarter for a laugh to come out of a father's mouth a penny for a story of a grandmother to be remembered a penny for a joke of a grandfather to be thankful for a penny for the peace with the universe
+a penny for the love that <br>
+a quarter for the love that heals an illness <br>
+a penny for the love that builds bridges <br>
+a nickel for the life that frees <br>
+a quarter for the life that shares joy and happiness <br>
+a penny for a song to sing in a mother's heart <br>
+a quarter for a laugh to come out of a father's mouth <br>
+a penny for a story of a grandmother to be remembered <br>
+a penny for a joke of a grandfather to be thankful for <br>
+a penny for the peace with the universe <br>

-with these coins I wished people well with these coins I wanted the best for people with these coins I cared for people with these coins I sent a heart filled with love
+with these coins I wished people well <br>
+with these coins I wanted the best for people <br>
+with these coins I cared for people <br>
+with these coins I sent a heart filled with love

 <br>